a2thalex/frontend/README.md

 - `npm start`: Runs the app in development mode
 - `npm test`: Launches the test runner
 - `npm run build`: Builds the app for production
+- `npm run optimize-images`: Optimizes images in the public folder for better performance

 ## Notes